There are some abbreviated words and phrases that you will need to get familiar with when caring for a student or child with type 1 diabetes.

 Hyperglycaemia or blood glucose levels above target.
 Hyperglycaemia occurs when blood glucose levels become too high.
 It can be caused by not enough insulin or missing an insulin injection, eating extra carbohydrates, sickness or an infection or reduced physical activity.
 Symptoms can include excessive thirst, tiredness, blurred vision, frequent urination and lack of concentration.
 It is defined as blood glucose levels recurrently > 15 mmol/L or child is unwell or vomiting with a single blood glucose level > 15 mmol/L.

-A pack containing fast acting and long acting carbohydrate food and is easily accessible by students and staff for prompt treatment of hypoglycaemia in line with the Diabetes Action Plan.
+A pack containing fast-acting and slow-acting carbohydrate food and is easily accessible by students and staff for prompt treatment of hypoglycaemia in line with the Diabetes Action Plan.

 A hormone produced by the pancreas.
 The body uses insulin to move glucose from the bloodstream into cells where it is used as energy.
-All people with type 1 diabetes, and some people with type 2 diabetes, need to take insulin.
+All people with type 1 diabetes and some people with type 2 diabetes need to take insulin.
 Some people are best treated with multiple daily injections while others use an insulin pump.
 There are also a number of different types of insulin.
-There is no one-size-fits-all approach and the decision about what insulin therapy is best for a person should be made by the person, their family and their diabetes health team.
+There is no one-size-fits-all approach and the decision about what insulin therapy is best for a person should be made by the person, their family and their clinical treating team.

 Pen-like devices which contains insulin and to which a needle is attached.
 An insulin pen is used to inject insulin under the skin.
 These have largely replaced syringes.